 Therefore, the effect of coffee caffeine on the body is very different.

-Nervous system: caffeine stimulates the brain and nervous systems to reduce fatigue and increase energy efficiency.
+Nervous system: caffeine contributes to the stimulation of the brain and nervous systems to reduce fatigue and increase energy efficiency.

 Hormones: adrenaline (adrenaline) is responsible for the reaction to play or flight, which in turn increases performance.